ieuanmeredith/Sim-Stat-Tracker/README.md

 # Sim-Stat-Tracker

 # Since the introduction of a captcha to iRacing login in Jan 2020 this application is no longer able to function.
-Therefore will no longer be supported until iRacing develop an actual API to allow login functionality.
+I am trying to find an alternative solution but the app will not be supported until such a solution is found.

 This app is in no way associated or endorsed by iRacing.